cameronneylon/barcelona-declaration-website-wgs/content/working_groups.md

 Last year at the [Paris Conference on Open Research Information](/conference_2024_paris), signatories and supporters of the Barcelona Declaration came together to discuss areas where such collective action would be beneficial.
 This resulted in the [Roadmap on Open Research Information](/roadmap), which is included in full in the [conference report](https://doi.org/10.5281/zenodo.14054244).
 Following the conference, working groups were convened around each of the identified areas of interest.
 Working groups are coordinated by representatives of signatories of the Declaration.

 Below we list the working groups that have been established.
 These working groups are currently in the process of developing a set of concrete actions and organizing their activities accordingly, in some cases in separate task forces.
-All working groups will present themselves at the [Bologna Meeting on Open Research Information](/conference_2025_bologna/) on May 28th, where they will discuss their plans with the community.
-[Online participation](https://forms.gle/VjsucNEQCzg7tgK88) in the meeting is possible if you’d like to hear more!
+All working groups presented themselves at the [Bologna Meeting on Open Research Information](/conference_2025_bologna/) in May 2025, where they discussed their plans with the community.
+See the [Report on the Bologna Meeting on Open Research Information](https://doi.org/10.5281/zenodo.15730917) for more details!

 {{< rawhtml >}}
 </br>